gpdf/tapproxy/README.rst

-Proxy server for a standards-conformant TAP service; adds metadata and provides a SCA protocol interface
+Proxy server for a standards-conformant TAP service; adds metadata and provides a SCA protocol interface.

+TAPProxy uses VOSKit to implement the proxy logic and is based on Flask for its service framework.

 * Free software: BSD license